-You can find examples of MFA in everyday life.
-When you check your phone, you might scan your fingerprint and then enter a passcode to unlock it.
-To access online banking, you enter a username and password, followed by a unique code sent to your phone or email address.
-Perhaps you log in to your work computer with a unique username and password, then log onto a VPN using a randomly generated code.
+You likely use MFA every day.
+To unlock your phone, you might use facial recognition or a fingerprint scan, with a passcode required as a backup.
+To access online banking, you enter a username and password, followed by a unique code texted or emailed to you.
+At work, you might connect to a VPN with a password and a randomly generated code.

-Just as you use MFA to protect your organization’s digital assets, you should use a tiered approach to protect your physical keys and fobs.
-Here’s how to do that.
+Just MFA protects your digital assets, a tiered approach helps protect your physical keys and fobs.
+Here’s how.

 Before you can implement an MFA-inspired approach to key control, you must first digitize your key management.
 Keeping keys on a pegboard, in a drawer, or any other easily accessible place is like posting sensitive personal data on a public blog platform.
 Sure, you don’t share the link and you exclude the page from search engines.
 However, if anyone knows how to find that site, your sensitive data is there for anyone to swipe.